 Required French Program Application Materials:

-Submit the on-line Graduate School Application for Admission and pay the $75 application fee.
-(Non-U.S. citizens must also pay a $6 international document processing fee in addition to the application fee.)
+Submit the on-line Graduate School Application for Admission and pay the application fee.
+(Non-U.S. citizens must also pay an international document processing fee in addition to the application fee.)

 Admissions decisions by the Department are announced in early February via email and are final.
 Additional materials are required by the Graduate School after recommendation by our Department for admission to the Graduate School at UW-Madison.
 These materials will be requested by and must be sent directly to the Graduate School as requested in their direct communication with you.
 These materials include: